Brqje/EngInventory/README.md

 **A:** EngBags is quite the mess.
 I avoided it and stuck to modifying the original: EngInventory.

 **Q:** What about keyring support?
 **A:** Maybe in the future, but probably not.
-Normal keys are perfectly categorized in your keyring anyway.
+Normal keys are perfectly categorized in your keyring anyway, avoiding bag clutter.